Tavatanakit leads Thitikul by 3 strokes at LPGA Thailand - WHIZ News

-Tavatanakit moved 16 under at Siam Country Club after a 12-foot putt on the par-5 18th for back-to-back 64s.
+Tavatanakit moved to 16-under 128 at Siam Country Club after a 12-foot putt on the par-5 18th for back-to-back 64s.
 Despite no spectators because of the pandemic, Tavatanakit and 18-year-old Thitikul are playing under high home expectations.
-A Thai has never won this U.S. LPGA Tour event.
+A Thai player has never won this U.S. LPGA Tour event.
 Ariya Jutanugarn was second in 2013, and her sister Moriya Jutanugarn runner-up in 2018.

 “My driving wasn’t the greatest today, a little bit off, but I feel like I just ignored the fact that I have to make it perfect and play from wherever I hit,” Tavatanakit said.